netbootxyz/netboot.xyz-docs/content/blog/2019-11-29-self-hosting-and-live-booting.md

 The new netboot.xyz repo will allow you to create a self-hosted environment using Ansible to a target or you can use Docker to generate the site.
 The Ansible playbooks will:

-* Generate the iPXE files from templates using default settings which can be overrideen
+* Generate the iPXE files from templates using default settings which can be overridden
 * Generate all iPXE disks customized to your environment

 This should make it a lot easier to get a custom environment set up in the environment of your choosing.